amir9ume/urdu_ghazals_rekhta/README.md

 If you would want to extend the size of this dataset, do a fork of this repository.
 There is scope of improvement because currently this simple parsing only looks at a hand curated list of authors.
-There can be better ways of automating that task.
+There can be better ways of automating the task.